 The second way users can use MozBar is through on-page recommendations for the pages they are visiting.
 As you can see below, users can get a quick overview of some critical SEO elements for the page they are currently at and make decisions for their own pages based on that.

 What Moz has achieved with the MozBar is phenomenal.
 This is why other SEO and marketing companies replicated this tactic.
-Above all, Moz can display the value of its core product, through a free and easy-to-use PLM with accurate data and seamless UI.
+Above all, Moz can display the value of its core product and address a real pain point, through a free and easy-to-use PLM with accurate data and seamless UI.